The Running School

-The session was an hour long and involved lots of sessions on a treadmill, which is a machine that I dread.
-I fear falling off the back, but even more, I worry that I will punch it if I’m too close to the front.
+The session was an hour long and involved lots of sessions on a treadmill.
+It is a machine that I dread.
+I fear falling off the back.
+Even more, I worry that I will punch it if I’m too close to the front.
 (That may seem far-fetched, but I have ended up with bloody knuckles on more than on occasion!)

 I explained to Paul that I seem to have a lazy right leg, (according to my swimming instructor).
 However, the video analysis showed that when I run, my right leg is actually working harder than my left leg!

-I already know that my cadence is OK, and I was pleased to see that I now have a mid-forefoot strike, but I don’t always put my heel down on my right foot.
-I also need to work on my arm positioning as apparently I swing my arms too far forward.
-This article includes some images of elite runners arm positions, so it is possible to see that their feet are landing directly below them: http://www.usafmarathon.com/training/Running_School/Natural_Running_Form.htm
+My cadence is OK.
+I was pleased to see that I now have a mid-forefoot strike.
+Paul said I don’t always put my heel down on my right foot.
+I also need to work on my arm positioning as apparently, I swing my arms too far forward.

 I’ve been doing a lot of reading about running technique recently, and have signed up for ‘Barefoot Running‘, which is an online magazine.